Mchan79/HackersNewsApi/README.md

 1. Clone the repository.
 2. Run `dotnet restore` in both projects.
 3. Start the API project:
-4. Test with the console app:
+4. Test with the console app (includes logic to rate limiting):

 ## Assumptions